COHRINT/cuTORCS/README.md

 sudo make install
 sudo make datainstall
 ```
 * Finally, enter 'torcs' into the terminal to run the program.
-Profit.

 ## For those participating in the project
 We want to store keep these origianl files in the repo: